robolibs/lockey/README.md

 - `main.cpp` - walk-through of symmetric encryption, hashing, signing, and POJO utilities.
 - `test_comprehensive.cpp` - exercises every libsodium-backed primitive end-to-end.
 - `test_lockey.cpp` - smallest possible smoke test.
+- `cert_generate_self_signed.cpp` - build and persist a self-signed Ed25519 certificate in pure C++.
+- `cert_generate_ca.cpp` - create a constrained CA certificate with Basic Constraints and CA key usages set.
+- `csr_generate.cpp` - emit a PEM-encoded CSR using `CsrBuilder`.
+- `cert_sign_csr.cpp` - issue a leaf certificate from a CA using the CSR's subject/SPKI.
+- `cert_verify_chain.cpp` - assemble a root/intermediate/leaf stack and validate it with `TrustStore`.
+- `cert_parse_and_print.cpp` - load any PEM (or generate one) and dump subject, issuer, and fingerprint data.
+- `trust_store_usage.cpp` - add/remove anchors and locate issuers programmatically.

 ## License